Skip to main content

 The Kensington Football Club held an extraordinary meeting at Mr. Caterer's schoolroom, Norwood, on Thursday evening, June 7, at which Mr. Bay Moulden occupied the chair.
 The attendance was fair, and 15 new members were elected.
 After considerable discussion about the costume, it was decided that scarlet and white striped guernseys, round striped military caps, and white trousers be substituted for the old one, and it was also resolved that the wearing of it be strictly enforced after the 16th instant.
 Mr. P. Wood, was elected captain for the remainder of the season, and Mr. Bayfield Moulden vice-captain.

-While they never finished higher than fifth in their five seasons in the Association, the scarlet and whites were a well-supported club, however they only managed four games in their final season of 1881.
+While they never finished higher than fifth in their five seasons in the Association were a well-supported club, however they only managed four games in their final year of 1881, despite having merged with Adelaide for that season.

 Royal Park Football